Mirdost/simple-calculator/README.md

-# simple-calculator
+# cli-number-guessing
-This is a simple calculator
+this is cli based numbers guessing game